opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 }
 ```

 > If you are using ESM for your NextJS config, you can also import `availableLanguageTags` and `sourceLanguageTag` from `./src/paraglide/runtime.js` and use them instead of hardcoding the locales.
-Doing this requires `"type": "module"` in your `package.json` & is entirely optional.

-This will have the effect that NextJS will automatically prefix all routes with the locale.
+NextJS will now automatically prefix all routes with the locale.
 For example, the route `/about` will become `/en/about` for the English locale and `/de/about` for the German locale.
-The only language that won't be prefixed is the default locale.
+Only the default locale won't be prefixed.

-Now all that's left is to tell paraglide which language to use.
-To do that, wrap your `_app.js` file with the `ParaglideJS` component.
+Finally, wrap your `_app.js` file with the `ParaglideJS` component.

 ```jsx
 import { ParaglideJS } from "@inlang/paraglide-js-adapter-next/pages"